Title: My Ex From Hell. (The Blooming Goddess Trilogy #1)

 … and stop kissing Kai, Prince of the Underworld.

 My Ex From Hell is a romantic comedy/Greek mythology smackdown.
 Romeo and Juliet had it easy.

 My Ex From Hell Review

-Although the romance plays a fairly substantial part in this book, it isn’t really the main focus, which allows the characters of Hannah and Theo, Sophie’s best friends, to have more of an active role.
+Although the romance plays a fairly substantial part in My Ex From Hell, it isn’t really the main focus, which allows the characters of Hannah and Theo, Sophie’s best friends, to have more of an active role.
 I absolutely loved Hannah, she just sounded like such an awesome person and right now I’m not sure which emotion is stronger: the desire to be best friends with her, or the desire to be her.

 I didn’t like the character Bethany, Queen-B and mean girl, though I suppose that’s the point.
 However, what I did like, was the way that she was written.
 I felt like she was quite an authentic b****, who wasn’t totally OTT, which made me kinda fear and hate her at the same time.
-I don’t usually have much of an opinion on these sorts of characters in books, because they’re usually just sort of there, but Bethany has a presence that really gets under your skin.
+The baddie is so well written and Bethany has a presence that really gets under your skin.

 I actually found Kai’s character a little confusing.
 I mean, he’s hot.
 Like super hot.
 Like super-God-hot.
 But his character wasn’t featured as much as I would’ve liked.
-It’s also pretty hard to figure out what his intentions are, especially at the climax of the book but I suppose we’ll find that out later.
+It’s also pretty hard to figure out what his intentions are, especially at the climax of the book but I suppose we’ll find out more in the sequels.
 In the meantime you can tide yourself over with brain images of a sexy, bad-ass, flirty, player of a God (who’s also an amazing kisser).

 Thanks to Te Da Media for this ARC.

 Amazon | Book Depository